nirajp82/AWSServicesForCSharpDevelopers/SystemsManager/02_StateManager_Intro.md

 ```

 This allows you to track which EC2s are **compliant** (i.e., have the desired state) and which are **non-compliant** (e.g., someone stopped the service manually).

+## ⚙️ How It Works Under the Hood

+When you create an association:

+1. **SSM scans for instances** that match your `Targets`.
+2. It checks if those instances have the **SSM Agent installed and online**.
+3. The association creates a job to execute the document on each matched instance.
+4. Each instance receives the document and runs it **locally** via SSM Agent.
+5. The results (stdout, stderr) are collected and stored (optionally in S3 or CloudWatch).

 ---